elastic/kibana/rfcs/text/0017_url_service.md

 create a short URL using an URL generator.

----

 # Detailed design

-This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with Kibana to understand, and for somebody familiar with the implementation to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.
-Any new terminology should be defined here.
+...

 # Drawbacks

 Why should we *not* do this?
-Please consider:

-- implementation cost, both in term of code size and complexity
-- the impact on teaching people Kibana development
-- integration of this feature with other existing and planned features
+- Implementation cost will be few weeks, but the code complexity and quality should improve.
-- cost of migrating existing Kibana plugins (is it a breaking change?)
+- Cost of migrating existing Kibana plugins.

-There are tradeoffs to choosing any path.
-Attempt to identify them here.

 # Alternatives

-What other designs have been considered?
-What is the impact of not doing this?
+[What other designs have been considered?
+What is the impact of not doing this?]

 # Adoption strategy

-If we implement this proposal, how will existing Kibana developers adopt it?
 Is this a breaking change?
-Can we write a codemod?
-Should we coordinate with other projects or libraries?
+It is a breaking change in the sense that the API will change.
+However, all the existing use cases will be supported.
+When implementing this we will also adjust all Kibana code to use the new API.
+From the perspective of the developers using the existing URL services nothing will change, they will simply need to review a PR which stops using the URL Generator Service and uses the combined URL Service instead, which will provide a superset of features.

+Alternatively, we can deprecate the URL Generator Service and maintain it for few minor releases.

 # How we teach this

-What names and terminology work best for these concepts and why?
-How is this idea best presented?
-As a continuation of existing Kibana patterns?

-Would the acceptance of this proposal mean the Kibana documentation must be re-organized or altered?
-Does it change how Kibana is taught to new developers at any level?

-How should this feature be taught to existing Kibana developers?

-# Unresolved questions

-Optional, but suggested for first drafts.
-What parts of the design are still TBD?
+For the existing short URL and URL generator functionality there is not much to teach, as they will continue working with a largely similar API.

+Everything in the new URL Service will have JSDoc comments and good documentation on or website.